kahrendt/esphome-docs/components/sensor/statistics.rst

 Each summary statistic sensor is optional, and the component only stores the measurement information necessary for the configured sensors.

-Note that several of these statistics can instead be gathered using :ref:`sensor-filters`.
+Note that several of these statistics can instead be individually gathered using :ref:`sensor-filters`.
 This component allows you to quickly generate multiple summary statistics from the same source sensor, and they are computed in a more effecient manner than the filters for large sliding windows.

 To use the sensor, first, provide the source sensor and then configure the desired statistics.